|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Crashed November 10, 1944 at 9:30am

 Peterson was a member of the 312th Bombardment Group, 389th Bombardment Squadron, on a six week assignment with the FEAF - CRTC School (Far East Air Force - Combat Replacement Training Center) based at Nadzab Airfield.
-Vafiadi was a member of the 7th Airdrome Squadron.
+Vafiadi was a member of the7th Airdrome Squadron (7th ADS).

 Built at Douglas.
-Delivered to the U. S. Army.
+Delivered to the U. S. Army Air Force (USAAF) as A-20G-40-DO Havoc serial number 43-21428.
 Disassembled and shipped overseas to Australia and reassembled.

 When lost, engines R-2600-23 serial numbers 43-105803 and 43-105808.
 Armed with .50 caliber machine guns serial numbers R. S. 960707, L. S. 962710, U. R. N. 960157, U. L. N. 113405, L. L. N. 962679, L. R. N. 1149801 and top turret 900890 and 563811.